Arlo and Janis by Jimmy Johnson for December 17, 2018

 22. Img 5555

-Da'Dad almost 6 years ago
+Da'Dad about 6 years ago

 When we started our life together, both my wife and I wanted the traditional look and smell of a real tree.
 For several years we had the largest tree our eight foot ceiling could contain, but a neighbor who was a fireman, insisted we could not take the risk with all our kids.
 At the same time, my mother was tired of her tree, and another neighbor’s “trunk” broke.
 I inherited both, bought a cedar post for a trunk and drilled holes to combine the slightly different trees, and used it for decades…